 Spoon mixture evenly into muffin cases & top with mixed sugar and cinnamon.

 Bake for 25-30 minutes or until a skewer inserted comes out clean.
+Top with extra stewed rhubarb and cream if desired.
 Enjoy!

 This was the main component of the dessert I made for Mother’s Day (in addition to the raspberry sorbet) and it was a winner with everyone.
 It’s not difficult to make (but looks it) and is the perfect conclusion to any meal.